-The benefits of closing a perforation include prevention of water entering the middle ear (part of the ear behind the ear drum) to reduce the chance of getting an infection and to stop the ear from leaking discharge.
-It can also be done as part of a mastoid operation (see leaflet on mastoid surgery).
-Repairing the eardrum alone seldom leads to great improvement in hearing.
+The benefits of surgery to close a hole in the eardrum include preventing water from getting in the middle ear (the part of the ear behind the eardrum).
+This reduces the chance of infection and stops the ear from leaking discharge.
+This surgery can be done as part of a mastoid operation (see our separate leaflet on mastoid surgery).
+Repairing the eardrum alone does not usually lead to a great improvement in hearing.

 What does surgery involve?

 The operation to close a hole in the eardrum is called a myringoplasty.
 Most myringoplasties in the UK are done under general anaesthetic.
 Some surgeons prefer to do them under local anaesthetic.

 A cut is made behind the ear or above the opening in the ear.
 Some surgeons may perform the operation through the ear canal with the help of an endoscope or microscope.
 Occasionally, your surgeon may need to use a drill to widen the ear canal so they can get to the hole in order to repair it.

 The material used to patch the hole (called a graft) is taken from under the skin or the lining and cartilage in front of the ear canal.
 Some surgeons prefer to use manmade eardrum grafts.
 The eardrum graft is placed against the eardrum.